smkerz/secret-of-mana-hacking/README.md

 # secret-of-mana-hacking

-We are trying to hack Secret Of Mana, the main goal is to create a new editor of our favorite game.
+We are trying to hack Secret Of Mana, the main goal is to create a new editor for our favorite game.

 At the moment we are a team composed of two fan of SoM
   - Tomm